Free during early access — every feature is unlocked for our first users, no credit card required.Create your free profile

 7. Antifreeze (Ethylene Glycol)

 This is a "silent killer" because it tastes sweet.
 A tiny lap of a spill in the garage leads to irreversible kidney failure.
-If you don't get the antidote (Fomepizole) into them within 8 hours, it's often too late.
+Cats reach the kidney-failure stage 12 to 24 hours after exposure — much faster than dogs — which is why every minute counts (Wikipedia: Ethylene glycol poisoning).
+If you don't get the antidote (Fomepizole, the preferred antidote where available) into them within the first 8 hours, the prognosis drops sharply.

 Recognizing the Signs